-Rinse both temperature sensors with water, wipe them with paper and insert the first one (T1, 5) in the ZnSO4 containing beaker and the second one (T2, 5) in the CuSO4 containing beaker.
-The Zn (19) and Cu (22) rods are carefully sandpapered, rinsed with water, wiped with paper, inserted and lowered until they are dipped roughly 1 cm in their respective salt solution.
+Rinse both temperature sensors with water and insert the first one (T1, 5) in the ZnSO4 containing beaker and the second one (T2, 5\) in the CuSO4 containing beaker.
+The Zn (19) and Cu (22) rods are carefully sandpapered, rinsed with water, inserted and lowered until they are dipped roughly 1 cm in their respective salt solution.
 Set the temperature to 25°C and wait for its rough equilibration.

-Figure 7.3.5: Setup for Daniell-cell measurements.
-Temperature sensors (5) T1 and (5) T2, (20) ZnSO4 beaker, (21) CuSO4 beaker and (23) electrolyte bridge.
+Figure 7.5: Setup for Daniell-cell measurements.
+Temperature sensors (5) T1 and (5\) T2, (20) ZnSO4 beaker, (21) CuSO4 beaker and (23) electrolyte bridge.

 Connect the blue cable to the Zn side of the electrode holder (24) and the red cable to the Cu side.
-Move the switch in Figure 7.3.6 so that the electrodes are disconnected from the Cobra4 unit (open circuit) and connect both cables to the switch.
+Move the switch in Figure 7.6 so that the electrodes are disconnected from the Cobra4 unit (open circuit) and connect both cables to the switch.

 Then the electrolyte bridge (23) is filled with 0.5 m NH4Cl solution using a Pasteur pipette.
 Make sure to remove all air bubbles by shaking and snapping against the glass.
 Some electrolyte should be in the reservoir.
-Rinse the black side of the salt bridge with water, wipe it before inserting one arm in each beaker.
+Rinse the black side of the salt bridge with water and insert one arm in each beaker.
 Immerse the salt bridge only after temperature equilibration and just before starting the voltage measurement.
 To avoid contaminations always make sure that the CuSO4 arm (blueish clay frit, labelled) is exclusively in contact with CuSO4 solution and the ZnSO4 arm (white clay frit, labelled) is exclusively in contact with ZnSO4 solution.

-On the software, load the configuration "DaniellElement" as described in the Appendix 7.5.1.
+On the software, load the configuration "DaniellElement" as described in Chapter 12.
 Insert the salt bridge, close the circuit acting on the switch and start the measurement.

-Figure 7.3.6: Connection of the cables and switch positions for Daniell -cell measurements.
+Figure 7.6: Connection of the cables and switch positions for Daniell -cell measurements.

 Check the electrolyte bridge, if the potential is not stable.
 Empty and refill it, if necessary.
-Stop the measurement by clicking on the black square after you have enough data on the variability of the potential (a few minutes should be enough) and open the circuit by acting on the switch.
-Transfer the data to an Excel sheet as described in the Appendix 7.5.1.
+Stop the measurement by clicking on the black square after you have enough data on the variability of the potential one minute should be enough) and open the circuit by acting on the switch.
+Transfer the data to an Excel sheet as described in Chapter 12.

-Remove, rinse and wipe the electrolyte bridge and the second temperature sensor, move up, rinse and wipe the Cu electrode too.
+Remove and rinse the electrolyte bridge and the second temperature sensor, move up and rinse the Cu electrode too.
 Replace the CuSO4 containing beaker and repeat the measurement first for the 0.05 m and then for the 0.5 m solution.

 After investigating the variation of the thermodynamic potential with the concentration, its variation with temperature is considered.
-Before this, sandpaper carefully, rinse and wipe both the electrodes again.
-Then use the 1 m solutions for both the sulfates (the activity coefficients of the two solutions are very similar: $\gamma{ZnSO4{\pm}} = 0.0435$, $\gamma{CuSO4{\pm}} = 0.0423$ [7.6]).
+Before this, sandpaper carefully and rinse both the electrodes again.
+Then use the 1 m solutions for both the sulphates (the activity coefficients of the two solutions are very similar: $\gamma{ZnSO4{\pm}} = 0.0435$ , $\gamma{CuSO4{\pm}} = 0.0423$ [7.6]).
 Make sure to remove well any possible deposit formed on Zn and Cu to avoid artifacts in the measured potential!

-After dipping the electrodes in the solutions, let the temperature of both the solutions stabilise to roughly 25°C (it takes about 10 min), leaving the electrode disconnected from the Cobra4 unit.
-Then connect the measurement unit Cobra4 acting on the switch, insert the salt bridge and start to measure the potential until you have enough collected data on its variability (five minutes should be enough).
-It is better to remove the salt bridge while varying the temperature.
-While the two electrodes are disconnected, set the temperature of the water bath before to 35, then to 47 °C to aim for reaction temperatures of roughly 35 and 45°C. When the temperature is roughly reached (it takes 10-15 min), you can close the circuit acting on the switch, insert the salt bridge again and start to measure the cell voltage again for about five minutes.
+After dipping the electrodes in the solutions, let the temperature of both the solutions stabilise to roughly 25 °C. Then insert the salt bridge and start to measure the potential until you have enough collected data on its variability (one minute should be enough).
+It is better to remove the salt bridge and the electrodes while varying the temperature.
+Set the temperature of the water bath before to 36, then to 47 °C to aim for reaction temperatures of roughly 35 and 45 °C. When the temperature is roughly reached (it takes 10-15 min), you can insert the salt bridge and the electrodes again and start to measure the cell voltage again for one minute.